kdhttps/node-passport/README.md

 # Nodejs Passport

-Nodejs demo application secure by the OpenID Connect Authorization Code flow.
-I am using passport-js, passport-oxd and Gluu Server as a OpenID Connect Provider.
+Nodejs demo application secure by the OpenID Connect and SAML Security.
+I am using `passport-js` and `Gluu Server` as a OpenID Connect Provider.
+[Check wiki pages](https://github.com/kdhttps/node-passport/wiki) for all the flow details, implementation and integration with Gluu Server.

 ![node-app](./docs/home.png)